Landowner Boot Camp

 Owning and managing farmland can be a complicated process with few, if any, one-size-fits-all solutions.
 From communicating with renters, to understanding stewardship practices, to knowing how to write a farmland lease, nonfarming landowners face many barriers that keep them from realizing their visions for their land.

-Join Des Moines Water Works, Heartland Cooperative, Peoples Company and Practical Farmers of Iowa for a multipart virtual boot camp designed to share the why, what, when and how of successful and intentional farmland management.
+Des Moines Water Works, Heartland Cooperative, Peoples Company and Practical Farmers of Iowa held this multipart virtual boot camp designed to share the why, what, when and how of successful and intentional farmland management.

 Workshop #1: Every Farm Matters

 With more and more landowners owning smaller and smaller farms, it can be easy to think that your farmland doesn’t matter in the grand scheme of things.
-During this workshop, learn why that’s not true and what it means to be part of a watershed.
+In this recording, learn why that’s not true and what it means to be part of a watershed.
 Hear from fellow landowners about why we should all care about intentional and thoughtful farmland management that prioritizes stewardship.